sproaty/whyteboard/README.txt

 You can also use the built-in error reporter to send me an e-mail directly, containing relevant system information and a log of the error.
 This is the best method to report errors.
-Please fill in as much detail about what you was doing to produce the error.
+Please fill in as much detail about what you were doing to produce the error.
 Giving your e-mail address will allow me to get back in touch with you to follow up on the bug, and to confirm a fix.
 Several people have done this, thanks.